War & Peace (2016 TV series): Reception

-On Rotten Tomatoes, a review aggregator website, the series received a "Certified Fresh" score of 88% with an average rating of 8.4 out of 10 from 25 reviews.
+On Rotten Tomatoes, a review aggregator website, the series received a score of 88% with an average rating of 8.4 out of 10 from 25 reviews.
 The website's consensus reads: "War & Peace boasts sumptuous visuals and the narrative remains largely faithful to its sprawling source material, even if the pace may challenge less patient viewers and the period detail is slightly lacking."
-Metacritic assigned the series a weighted average score of 72 out of 100 based on 11 critics, indicating "generally favorable reviews".
+Metacritic assigned the series a weighted average score of 72 out of 100 based on 11 critics.

 The Telegraph placed it fifth in its list of the greatest television adaptations of all time, stating "[I]t is safe to say that this is the greatest TV costume drama of the past decade and has raised the bar in a genre for which we are already renowned all over the world."

 A world-premiere press screening of the first episode was held in London on 14 December 2015, after which a first-look review in The Telegraph pronounced it "breathtaking".
 Andrew Billen of The Times gave the first episode four out of five.
 Viv Groskop in The Guardian wrote, "It's tonally perfect, striking exactly the right balance between drama and wit, action and emotion, passion and humour".

 The second episode received five out of five from Andrew Billen in The Times.
 The ball towards the end of the third episode received particular attention, with Digital Spy describing it as "the most spellbinding moment of television we'll see this year".
 Benji Wilson from The Telegraph described the third episode as a "dazzling mazurka of roiling passions and misplaced affection", giving five out of five.
 The feature-length finale received five out of five from The Telegraph.